DUI Car Insurance in North Carolina

 HOW LONG DOES A DUI AFFECT CAR INSURANCE IN NORTH CAROLINA?

-While DUI convictions stay on your North Carolina driving record for up to seven years (or ten years for felony DUIs), insurance companies typically only impose surcharges for three years under the SDIP program.
-Some insurers may still treat you as a higher-risk driver for five to seven years based on their internal policies.
+DUI convictions remain on your North Carolina driving record for up to seven years (or ten years for felony DUIs).
+Insurance companies charge higher rates for three years under the SDIP program.
+Some insurers treat you as a higher-risk driver for five to seven years.

 Additional Costs to Consider When Having a DUI in North Carolina

-- Fines and fees.
-North Carolina law mandates that drivers pay court-imposed fines after a DUI conviction, which can range from $200 to $10,000 depending on the severity of the offense (Level 5 to Aggravated Level 1) and any prior history.
-Court costs and administrative fees often add another $190 to $200.
+• Fines and fees.
+North Carolina requires drivers to pay court-imposed fines after a DUI conviction, ranging from $200 to $10,000 depending on the severity of the offense (Level 5 to Aggravated Level 1) and any prior history.
+Court costs and administrative fees add another $190 to $200.

-- Towing/impound fee.
-Once arrested, your vehicle is typically towed and stored.
-Expect to pay around $100 to $250 for towing, plus $20 to $40 per day in impound storage fees.
+• Towing/impound fee.
+Your vehicle is towed and stored after arrest.
+Expect to pay $100 to $250 for towing, plus $20 to $40 per day in impound storage fees.

-- Drug education and treatment.
-DUI offenders must complete a substance use assessment (which costs around $100) and may be required to attend ADETS (Alcohol and Drug Education Traffic School), which typically costs $160 to $260.
-More intensive treatment may cost significantly more, depending on the provider.
+• Drug education and treatment.
+DUI offenders must complete a substance use assessment (around $100) and attend ADETS (Alcohol and Drug Education Traffic School), which costs $160 to $260.
+More intensive treatment costs more, depending on the provider.

-- DMV reinstatement fee.
-To reinstate your license, you'll pay the North Carolina DMV a $167.75 DWI reinstatement fee, along with a $83.50 license restoration fee and potentially a $50 service fee.
-Civil revocation fees of $100 may also apply if your license was suspended immediately after arrest.
+• DMV reinstatement fee.
+License reinstatement requires a $167.75 DWI reinstatement fee, an $83.50 license restoration fee and a $50 service fee.
+Civil revocation fees of $100 apply if your license was suspended immediately after arrest.

-- Attorney fees and damages.
-If you caused an accident while driving under the influence, you're responsible for any medical or property damages.
-Legal representation alone can cost anywhere from $2,500 to over $10,000.
+• Attorney fees and damages.
+If you caused an accident while driving under the influence, you're responsible for any medical or property damage.
+Legal representation costs $2,500 to over $10,000.

-- Ignition interlock device.
-Required for some DUI convictions, particularly with a BAC of 0.15 or higher, installation typically costs $70 to $150, with monthly monitoring fees of $60 to $80.
-North Carolina also requires a 45-day no-driving period before an interlock device can be installed.
+• Ignition interlock device.
+Required for some DUI convictions with a BAC of 0.15 or higher, installation costs $70 to $150, with monthly monitoring fees of $60 to $80.
+North Carolina requires a 45-day no-driving period before an interlock device can be installed.

 North Carolina DUI Car Insurance Requirements